 It's not an unreasonable route.
 If Ted Williams is backed up or construction or something, get across the harbor via the Sumner Tunnel and turn somewhere to get on 93 SB.

 It also might be an explanation for the jump.
-If the passenger was disoriented or not paying attention, they might have become distressed at the thought of going into the second tunnel - We got through the tunnel.
+If the passenger was disoriented or not paying attention, they might have become distressed at the thought of going into the second tunnel -

 We're on this side of the water.
 Why is this person taking me back to the airport?